 A new dictatorship is being born, and it could turn as nasty as Stalin’s Russia or Nazi Germany.
 Erdoğan is someone to watch but one gets the sense this is a play we have seen before.

-If you like this blog, please ‘like it’ on Facebook or Linked-In, feel free to share it, and donations to www.Thinktankofone.com are especially welcome through GoFundMe or Paypal.
+If you like this blog, feel free to share it.
+Donations to www.Thinktankofone.com are always especially welcome through GoFundMe or PayPal.